-1. A country of the northeast Arabian Peninsula at the head of the Persian Gulf.
-Settled by Arab tribes in the early 1700s, it became a British protectorate in 1897 and an independent kingdom in 1961.
-Iraq invaded and occupied the country in 1990, sparking the Persian Gulf War (1991), which ended with Iraqi troops being driven out by a coalition of Arab and Western forces.
-With its major oil reserves, discovered in 1938, it has one of the highest per capita incomes in the world.
+1. A country in the northeast of the Arabian Peninsula at the head of the Persian Gulf.
+Established by the Arab tribes at the beginning of the 18th century, it became a British protectorate in 1897 and an independent kingdom in 1961.
+Iraq invaded and occupied the country in 1990, sparking the Persian Gulf War (1991), which ended with the expulsion of Iraqi troops.
+A coalition of Arab and Western forces.
+With its main oil reserves, discovered in 1938, it has one of the highest per capita incomes in the world.
 The city of Kuwait is its capital.

-2. also Kuwait City The capital of Kuwait, in the east-central part of the country on the Persian Gulf.
-It was heavily damaged during the Gulf War.
+2. also Kuwait City The capital of Kuwait, in the center-east part of the country in the Gulf Persian It was badly damaged during the Gulf War.